 In this travel guide, I explain how you can easily cross the China-Laos border between the cities of Mohan(磨憨) and Boten.

 In a previous article, I explained how can you cross the border between China and Vietnam, specifically between the cities of Hekou in Yunnan and Lao Cai in Vietnam.
-Yunnan also borders Laos and since January 2023 there is a really convenient train that connects the two countries.
+Yunnan also borders Laos and since January 2023 there is a really convenient train that connects them.
 So if you are thinking of traveling between these two beautiful countries, this is the right article for you.

 The China-Laos railway is the first part of a bigger project that is supposed to connect Yunnan to Singapore.
 As of now, only the Yunnan-Laos part is completed and you can travel from Boten to Vientiane.
 The second part of the project should connect Vientiane to Bangkok and then Bangkok to Singapore.

-The main challenges at the moment, until it will be possible to cross the border directly on the train, are that the time between the arrival of the train in Mohan and the departure of the train in Boten is very short and it’s basically impossible to buy a train ticket at the Boten train station for the same day because the tickets are all almost immediately sold out.
+The main issue when crossing the border on foot is that the time between the arrival of the train in Mohan and the departure of the other train in Boten is very short and it’s basically impossible to buy a train ticket at the Boten train station for the same day because the tickets are all almost immediately sold out.
 Everyone on your train will most likely cross the border with you and this means hundreds of people queueing at the custom and waiting to get a visa.
 It’s quite possible that you’ll miss the train in Laos if it’s a busy day and there is some issue at customs.

 This is the current timetable for the trains in Laos (credit to hobomaps.com):